State police to probe deadly Virginia Beach police shooting - WTMJ

 Both Lynch and the police officer who shot him are Black.
 That officer and another officer who saw Lynch’s shooting have both said that Lynch had a handgun, police said Monday.

 The city’s police department also said that a “separate, independent witness corroborated that Mr. Lynch was in possession of a handgun” earlier that evening.
-But the body camera worn by the officer who shot Lynch had not been activated for “unknown reasons,” according to police. said.
+But the body camera worn by the officer who shot Lynch had not been activated “for unknown reasons,” police said.

-“We would like to provide the community answers,” the police chief said Saturday.
-“At this point we do not have them.”
+The other officer was a plainclothes detective who was responding to one of the evening’s two other shootings and was not wearing a camera, Chief Neudigate said.

+The chief told a special City Council meeting held Tuesday to discuss the shootings that the community deserves more transparency.
+But he said “we have very little information to guide our response in our investigation.”

 Neudigate said his department on Monday formally requested that state police take the investigation.